-System Model Displays the model number of the access point.
+Model Displays the model number of the access point.
 Product Name Displays the product name for reference, which consists of "AP" plus the MAC address.
 Uptime Displays the total time since the device was turned on.
-Boot From Displays information for the booted hardware.
-Version Displays the firmware version.
+Boot From Displays information for the booted hardware, booted from either USB or internal memory.
+Version Displays the software version of the access point.
 MAC Address Displays the access point's MAC address.
 Management VLAN ID Displays the management VLAN ID.
 IP Address Displays the IP address of this device.
 Click "Refresh" to update this value.
 Default Displays the IP address of the default Gateway gateway.
-DNS IP address of DNS (Domain Name Server).
-DHCP Server IP address of DHCP Server.
+DNS IP address of the DNS (Domain Name Server).
+DHCP Server IP address of the DHCP Server.

-Wired LAN Port Settings

-Wired LAN Port Specifies which LAN port.

-Status Displays the status of the LAN port (connected

-or disconnected).

-VLAN Mode/ID Displays the VLAN mode (tagged or untagged)

-and VLAN ID for the LAN port.
+Wired LAN Port Specifies which LAN port (1 or 2).
+Status Displays the status of the specified LAN port (connected or disconnected).
+VLAN Mode/ID Displays the VLAN mode (tagged or untagged) and VLAN ID for the specified LAN port.
 See IV-2-3.
 VLAN

-Wireless 2.4GHz (5GHz) Status Displays the status of the 2.4GHz or 5GHz wireless (enabled or disabled).
+Status Displays the status of the 2.4GHz or 5GHz wireless (enabled or disabled).
 MAC Address Displays the access point's MAC address.
 Channel Displays the channel number the specified wireless frequency is using for broadcast.
 Transmit Power Displays the wireless radio transmit power level as a percentage.

-Wireless 2.4GHz (5GH z) / SSID SSID Displays the SSID name(s) for the specified frequency.
+SSID Displays the SSID name(s) for the specified frequency.

 Authentication Displays the authentication method for the Method specified SSID.
 See IV-3.
 Wireless Settings Encryption Type Displays the encryption type for the specified SSID.
 See IV-3.
 Wireless Settings VLAN ID Displays the VLAN ID for the specified SSID.
 See IV-2-3.
 VLAN Additional Displays the additional authentication type for Authentication the specified SSID.
 See IV-3.
 Wireless Settings Wireless Client Displays whether wireless client isolation is in Isolation use for the specified SSID.
 See IV-2-3.
 VLAN